 Eliminate Distractions on Your Website

 The idea of offering fewer choices may seem counter-intuitive, but it could be the key to more sales.
 Sometimes a greater variety of choices can lead to indecision.
-That indecision means a lost sale for your business.
+That indecision means a lost sale for your online business.

 If you have a lot of products, or even a wide range of products, consider structuring your website to limit the choices customers see.
 This might happen through filters to help people narrow down their options, or by arranging products into increasingly narrow categories.
 Reduce the possibility that a visitor will be overwhelmed by all your offers, and offer visitors greater ease to find exactly what they are looking for.